dimtass/stupid-projects.com/_posts/2022-05-30-docker-registry-on-sbc.md

 sudo apt install apparmor
 ```

-> Note: The apparmor is needed from docker and it's not installed by default.
+> The apparmor is needed from docker and it's not installed by default.
 {: .prompt-info }

 Then install/get `docker-compose`: